Tips for Cleaning Your Home After Water Damage

 - Disconnect the power, unplug any electronics, and remove electronics, furniture and movable items immediately.
 The faster you get items out of water’s way, the more likely you’ll be able to save them.
 Definitely move all electrical items first, and if you can, turn off your power leading into the affected area, especially if water rises above electrical outlets.
 Pull up any carpets (wall to wall and area rugs) and underpadding.
 You may be able to save the carpet if you get it cleaned and disinfected, however, it may shrink and be better off as an area rug afterwards.
 It’s unlikely you’ll be able to save the underpadding, which acts like a sponge and absorbs a lot of water.

 - Get rid of the water.
 There are several ways to get rid of the water.
 If you don’t have power, or are worried about loose wires, the old-fashioned, manual way will work.
 Use old towels, buckets and mops to soak up as much water as possible.
-As long as sewers in your neighbourhood aren’t backed up, you can pour the water down the drain, otherwise, pour onto your lawn or other permeable surface.
+As long as sewers in your neighborhood aren’t backed up, you can pour the water down the drain, otherwise, pour onto your lawn or other permeable surface.
 A wet/dry vacuum can be used too, note: be very careful to plug it into outlets far away from water.
 Don’t use an extension cord as the connection could also short out and give you a nasty shock.
 Water and electricity don’t mix!
 If your basement or other flooded area is overwhelming and you have power, consider renting (if available) a sump pump from your local Rent-all or hardware stores.
 Getting rid of all the water and drying out the area is the most important thing you can do to prevent mold growth.

 - Dry out the affected area.
 Once you’ve mopped up all the water, use fans and a dehumidifier to help dry out the area.
 If it’s stopped raining, open windows to allow for air circulation and faster drying.
 You want to dry the area out as soon as possible.
 If you have a finished basement and the drywall was affected, you’ll probably have to cut away the areas that were touched by water as the drywall will crumble and the paper backing is a good source of food for mold.
 If you have baseboard trim, take it up first, and if it’s made from pressboard it will likely not be salvageable.
 If it was wood, you might be able to save it.

 - Prevent mold growth.
-After you’ve disinfected and let the area thoroughly dry out, apply Concrobium throughout the affected area according to directions.
+After you’ve disinfected and let the area thoroughly dry out, apply Concrobium Mold Control throughout the affected area according to directions.
 I can’t say enough good things about this product; it is non-toxic, made with distilled water and inorganic salts.
 You can use it on furniture, walls, floors, basically anything that is susceptible to mold growth.
-Once a thin layer of Concrobium is applied, let it dry overnight.
+Once a thin layer of Concrobium Mold Control is applied, let it dry overnight.
 As Concrobium dries, it forms a thin layer over any mold that may be growing and actually crushes the roots of the spores.
 Wherever it’s sprayed will prevent any mold from growing, providing continued resistance.
 If you’re spraying an entire room, you might want to consider renting a mister from a hardware store such as Home Depot.
 It’s easy to use and very fast.

 - Dispose of damaged items responsibly: you’ll be tempted to throw everything into a dumpster and send it all away and out of site.
 But if you can organize damaged goods into piles and take what you can to recycling centres, you will help alleviate the pressure on your local landfill site.
 Go to your city or town’s waste management website to find out where to recycle old paints, stains, adhesives and other toxic liquids, any damaged electronics from cell phones to TVs and computers, furniture, and even drywall.
-You can also look through Earth 911 to find recycling centres in your neighbourhood.
+You can also look through Earth 911 to find recycling centres in your neighborhood.